The Bankrate promise

 Potential credit damage

 If you reach the maximum number of rollovers and still can’t repay the loan, your credit health could be at risk.
 The payday lender could report the delinquent balance to the three credit reporting agencies or sell your account to a collection agency.
-Either way, your credit score will likely drop by several points.
+Either way, your credit score will likely drop by several points due to the negative repayment history.
+Not only that, but, depending on how many days you’re delinquent, you could also face legal action, further stretching your financial situation.

 Alternatives to payday loans